jaantollander/SCI-C1000/content/2016-10-14-project-plan.rst

 One of the main customer groups are shopping centers and major hypermarket-class shops, which could take advantage of indoor positioning to provide a better customer experience, guidance service and presentation of advertisements.
 In addition to shops other large public places, such as musea might be interested in the possibilities for increasing the AR-elements to improve the customer experience.
 Elements in augmented reality could be signs, but also various commercials and reconstructions to provide customers with much more immersive museum experience.

-In addition to customers that utilize alternate reality it could also be used to create high-speed 3D-models of limited size interior of buildings, for example, the virtual presentation of apartments.
+In addition to customers that utilize augmented reality it could also be used to quickly create 3D-models of limited size interior of buildings, for example, the virtual presentation of apartments.
 In this case, the advantage would be particularly affordability and ease of use, because the modeling is based entirely on the existing technology.

 Scope of the project